Admin and super admin roles in Asana

 In organizations, super admins can add other super admins

-To add additional super admins, click the Add a super admin button in the Admin Access section of your security category in the admin console
+To add additional super admins, click the Add a super admin button in the Admin Access section of your Security page in the admin console

 View admins and super admins